cosmos/sdk-tutorials/academy/ibc/ica.md

 In this section, you will learn more about:

-* Host chains and controller chains
+* Hosting chains and controller chains
-* See ICA module code
+* ICA module code
 * The authentication module

 </HighlightBox>